Undergraduate and Graduate Education

 F.Ability to think from multiple perspectives

 Acquire the ability to understand architecture from broad perspectives.
-G.Communication skills and ability to work as a team

 Acquire the basic skills of communication necessary to work in the fieldofarchitecture domestically and internationally, and the ability to work as a team.